null-d3v/diov/README.md

 * Diov is a simple content mangament system.
 * Diov utilizes ASP.NET Core MVC (C#) with Dapper data access.
-* Diov supports almost zero configuration.
+* Diov supports limited configuration.
 * Diov is not intended for general use.